openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/interoperability_lib.md

 > **Note:**
 >
 > It is recommended to use the [Declarative Interoperability Macro](./interoperability_macro.md) approach for ArkTS to call Cangjie modules.
-Only use the "Cangjie-ArkTS Interoperability Library" method when the macro approach cannot meet developer requirements.
+Only use the "Cangjie-ArkTS Interoperability Library" approach when the macro method cannot meet developer requirements.

 To develop a Cangjie interoperability module:

-1. Create a Cangjie module in your ArkTS project.
+1. Create a Cangjie module in an ArkTS project.
 For details, refer to [Adding a Cangjie Module to an ArkTS Project](./add_cangjie_module.md).

 2. Construct code in the generated Cangjie file as shown in the following example: